Mount Snow: History

 Mount Pisgah is the mountain that is known by many as Mount Snow and was originally named after the Biblical Mount Pisgah.
 A large amount of land on Mount Pisgah was purchased from the estate of Reuben Snow, in early 1953 and on December 12, 1954, the mountain, renamed Mount Snow, after the Snow family, opened to the public.
 Entrepreneur Walt Schoenknecht owned the ski resort for many years and led its development into one of the largest ski areas in the country at the time.

 In 1986, the Carinthia ski area was purchased and connected to the Mount Snow Trails.
 Five years later, nearby Haystack Mountain Ski Area was purchased and subsequently marketed as being part of Mount Snow.
-Haystack was sold and closed in 2005.
+Haystack was sold and closed to the public in 2005.